Stocks gain on optimism over economic recovery

-NEW YORK/LONDON (Reuters) - Global stock markets made moderate gains on Monday as increasing confidence about the rapid recovery of economies from the COVID-19 pandemic offset concerns about the speed of the market’s rally.
+NEW YORK (Reuters) - Global stock markets made moderate gains on Monday as increasing confidence about a rapid recovery of economies from the COVID-19 pandemic offset concerns about the speed of the market’s rally.

-The start to the week was quiet as investors refrained from taking on large positions before a two-day meeting of the Federal Reserve that will begin on Tuesday and the impending release of U.S. quarterly gross domestic product data.
+The start to the week was quiet as investors refrained from taking on large positions before a two-day meeting of the Federal Reserve beginning on Tuesday and the impending release of U.S. quarterly gross domestic product data.

 Traders were also keeping their powder dry ahead of a mammoth earnings week in the United States with tech giants Microsoft, Facebook, Apple and Amazon all set to report.